nzakas/understandinges6/manuscript/04-Objects.md

 # Expanded Object Functionality

 ECMAScript 6 focuses heavily on improving the utility of objects, which makes sense because nearly every value in JavaScript is some type of object.
-Additionally, the number of objects used in an average JavaScript program continues to increase as the complexity of JavaScript applications increases, meaning that developers are writing more objects all the time.
+Additionally, the number of objects used in an average JavaScript program continues to increase as the complexity of JavaScript applications increases, meaning that programs are creating more objects all the time.
 With more objects comes the necessity to use them more effectively.

 ECMAScript 6 improves objects in a number of ways, from simple syntax extensions to options for manipulating and interacting with them.

 ## Object Categories

-JavaScript uses a mix of terminology to describe objects found in the standard as opposed to those added by execution environments such as the browser, and the ECMAScript 6 specification has clear definitions for each category of object.
+JavaScript uses a mix of terminology to describe objects found in the standard as opposed to those added by execution environments such as the browser or Node.js, and the ECMAScript 6 specification has clear definitions for each category of object.
 It's important to understand this terminology to have a good understanding of the language as a whole.
 The object categories are:

 * *Ordinary objects* Have all the default internal behaviors for objects in JavaScript.
 * *Exotic objects* Have internal behavior that differs from the default in some way.